 Dr. Angelica Kokkalis, O.M.D L.Ac., a Doctor of Oriental Medicine and Licensed Acupuncturist, uses acupuncture to treat a wide range of health problems and the management of pain.
-By looking at pain from a traditional Chinese approach, she combines acupuncture with specific exercises that can quickly relieve pain.
+By looking at pain from a traditional Chinese approach, she combines acupuncture with specific exercises that can quickly relieve pain and treat neurological disorders.

 In her private practice, Kokkalis offers Traditional Chinese Medicine diagnostic tools such as tongue and pulse analysis, individualized herb medicine formulas based on diagnosis and a variety of treatment options including acupuncture and moxibustion.